 The Bottom Line

 The Roomba e5 robot vacuum is one of the newest models introduced from iRobot.
 This robot vacuum offers a powerful performance, smart home capabilities, and a mid-range price tier.
-The Roomba e5 feels like a re-skinned Roomba 890 to us.
-Its specs, software, and price point are the same as the 890.
-The e5 is a great choice if you don’t need bleeding edge features, but still want a robust and quality robot vacuum.
+The Roomba e5 seems like an upgraded version of the Roomba 890 to us.
+Its specs, software, and price point are the similar to the 890, but the cleaning performance of the e5 was a dramatic improvement.
+The e5 is a great choice if you don’t need bleeding edge features, but still want exceptional cleaning performance.

 - Has WiFi connectivity, allowing users to control the vacuum from their phone or compatible voice device.